 Of 24 climate zones defined in the Sunset Western Garden Book and the 20 zones defined by the United States Department of Agriculture (USDA), California has 20 and 16, respectively.

-The USDA plant hardiness map divides North America into 11 hardiness zones.
+The USDA plant hardiness zone map divides North America into 11 hardiness zones.
 Zone 1 is the coldest; zone 11 is the warmest.
 When you order plants from catalogs or read general garden books, you need to know your USDA zone in order to be able to interpret references correctly.
-The American Horticultural Society has also issued a Plant Heat-Zone Map.

 Gardeners in the western United States sometimes are confused when confronted with the 11 Hardiness Zones created by the USDA, because we are used to a 24-zone climate system created by Sunset Magazine.
 The Sunset zone maps, considered the standard gardening references in the West, are more precise than the USDA's, since they factor in not only winter minimum temperatures, but also summer highs, lengths of growing seasons, humidity, and rainfall patterns.

 San Joaquin County Zones

 Sunset: ZONE 14.
 Inland Northern and Central California with Some Ocean Influence